James Randi, dazzling magician and skeptic, dies at 92

 The result was an agonizing 22 minutes in which Geller was unable to perform any tricks.

-Randi had bushy white eyebrows and beard, a bald head, and gold-rimmed glasses, and bounced his 5-foot-6 (1.6 meter) frame energetically, even in his final years.
+Randi had bushy white eyebrows and beard, a bald head, gold-rimmed glasses, and bounced his 5-foot-6 frame energetically, even in his final years.
 He sought to disprove not just those who read palms and minds, but chiropractors, homeopaths and others he saw as predators seeking innocent people’s money.

 Randi targeted those he saw as frauds with a tenacity and dedication he admitted was an obsession.
 His efforts were reminiscent of those of his great predecessor Harry Houdini, who devoted large portions of his time to debunking spiritualists and their seances.